 At the Royal College of Music you will have access to a wholly exceptional performance environment, with the opportunity to hear your compositions played by resident and visiting musicians, RCM orchestras, ensembles and fellow students of the highest musical ability.
 You are also able to make use of the RCM Studios with its facilities for electro-acoustic and screen composition, and we use platforms including Panopto for video conferencing and virtual performance.

-Our alumni work across the world, including Hollywood and London, winning BAFTAs, Grammys, Golden Globes, Academy Awards and other accolades for their work in film, television and video games.
+Our alumni work across the world, including Hollywood, Europe and Asia, winning BAFTAs, Grammys, Golden Globes, Academy Awards and other accolades for their work in film, television and gaming.

 Recent visiting artists